Is It Safe to Travel to Democratic Republic of the Congo in 2026?

 Traveler Impact

-Solo travelers face extreme risks from violent crime, including armed robbery and assault, particularly in urban areas where local police are ineffective.
+Solo travelers face extreme risks from violent crime and civil unrest, particularly in urban areas and during demonstrations, where police response can escalate tensions.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Democratic Republic of the Congo.